Where is your office?

 What can I expect for the first session?

 My goal is to get you some immediate relief so we can work through the cause of your symptoms, but we’ll go at your pace.

 By the way, if the thought of the first session makes you a little nervous, that’s completely normal.

 If I come to therapy, does that mean I’m crazy?

 It’s very rarely just one thing that brings people to therapy.
 It’s a combination of things that has maxed out your threshold for dealing on your own.
 That’s normal.

 The fact that you’re here, looking for help, is a very good sign.

 What is your professional training and experience?

 I have a master’s degree in Counseling and Education with a concentration in Art Therapy from the University of Louisville as well as a Bachelor of Fine Arts (BFA) from Art Center College of Design.
-I’m a Licensed Professional Clinical Counselor (LPCC) and Board Certified, Registered Art Therapist (ATR-BC).
+I’m a Licensed Professional Clinical Counselor (LPCC) in Ohio and Kentucky, and a Board Certified, Registered Art Therapist (ATR-BC).